gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter8.md

     module.exports = TemperatureConverter;

+This technique is called `extract class` ([see here for an example](http://refactoring.com/catalog/extractClass.html)).
 Next let's replace the code in those functions with calls to the API exposed by our new object:

     'use strict';